lorepirri/jekyll-social-metatags/README.md

 * [Open Graph](http://ogp.me/) title, description, site title, and URL (for Facebook, LinkedIn, etc.)
 * [Twitter Summary Card](https://dev.twitter.com/cards/overview) metadata

+The usage is compatible with the plugin [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag), which provides a battle-tested template of crowdsourced best-practices.

 ## Installation

 Just place the `social-metatags.html` into your `_includes` folder and add this before your `</head>` html tag: